homebridge/homebridge/README.md

     Starting HomeBridge server...
     Couldn't find a config.json file [snip]

 The server won't do anything until you've created a `config.json` file containing your home devices (or _accessories_ in HomeKit parlance) or platforms you wish to make available to iOS.
+You can start by copying and modifying the included `config-sample.json` file which includes declarations for all supported accessories and platforms.

 Once you've added your devices and/or platforms, you should be able to run the server again and see them initialize: